Zachhaaa/Performance-Timer/README.md

 double resultTime = t1.endTimer(PT_MILISEC); // end timer
 ```

-The #defines below specify the units of the return value of Timer::endTimer.
+The #defines in the header file change specify units to be returned for Timer::endTimer().

 Thats all there is to the library.